 To the ones who want more capacity in less money.
 To the ones who want more capacity but at an inexpensive price, then buying the HDD will be the best.
 To go for HDD is way more inexpensive and affordable than SSD.

-Who is Better – SSD or HDD
+Which is Better – SSD or HDD?

 Deciding on purchasing any one of these storage devices depends on the user’s choice.
 Keeping in mind the other factors including the price gives a proper overview to the user.